-Sociology majors may choose the Bachelor of Arts major in Sociology, which prepares them for professional or graduate study in the liberal arts tradition, or the Bachelor of Science in Applied Sociology major in Applied Sociology, which provides practical research skills for students who wish to attend graduate school or to enter the work force upon graduation.
+Sociology majors may choose the Bachelor of Arts, major in Sociology, which prepares them for professional or graduate study in the liberal arts tradition, or the Bachelor of Science in Applied Sociology, major in Applied Sociology, which provides practical research skills for students who wish to attend graduate school or to enter the work force upon graduation.
+The BA in sociology is a 33-hour traditional degree for students interested in entering the professions.
+As such, it is a pre-professional degree that includes courses designed to prepare students for professional or graduate study.
+Students who are interested in collecting, analyzing, interpreting, and presenting data on a variety of social phenomena may select the BA.
+The BSAS is a 36 hour major designed for students who intend to apply sociological principles and practices in governmental and business settings.

 Majors in both degree programs learn to conduct social research, to work with computers, and to enhance the practical skills of writing and analysis.
 Graduates enter a variety of fields, including law, management, education, the ministry, public administration, and human resource management in business, government and industrial settings.